sinanthahir/blog-hugo/content/credentials/_index.md

 balloon_resources: "/flow"
 ---

+**You can find my credentials here or at my [LinkedIn](https://www.linkedin.com/in/sinanthahir/)**

-See, where i reached now.
-Have we meet before; from any of the place below, you can reach out and lets have a coffee together,
+Reach out and lets have a coffee together, someday; you can connect me through:
 {{< icon-group >}}
     {{< svg-wrapper name="twitter" link="https://twitter.com/sinanthahir"/>}}
     {{< svg-wrapper name="github" link="https://github.com/sinanthahir" />}}